NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 For example, a friend or family member could sign a $25,000.00 signature bond, basically guaranteeing and promising that if the defendant doesn't show up, the government can get the $25,000.00 from them.

 This is fairly easy to do because all you have to do is sign and agree.
-You don't actually don't have to come out of pocket in order to get the person out.
+You don't have to come out of pocket to get the person out.
 You could use multiple signature bonds from multiple people.

 Flight Risk and Danger to Community